Peter Crow

 25/7/2014

 Over the past few years, I have read many articles propounding the benefits of diversity in the corporate boardroom.
-Much research has been conducted, by many well-regarded scholars and consultancy firms, and some great results have been achieved.
+Much research has been conducted by well-regarded scholars and consultancy firms, and some great results have been achieved.
 Many correlations between a diversity variable (gender, race, religion, socio-economic, other) and some aspect of board or company performance have been identified.
 However, most of the articles also claim—either directly, or, more often, tacitly—that improved outcomes occur because the board is diverse.

-To say that company performance improves because there is a woman on the board (for example) is akin to claiming that red cars go faster simply because they are red.
-Such claims stretch reality a bit far.
+To say that company performance improves because there is a woman on the board (for example) is akin to claiming that red cars go faster because they are red.
+Such claims stretch things a bit far.
 They are also patronising to women.
 There is a world of difference between a correlation and causality.
 The debate needs to move from talking about the correlation between diversity and performance (most but not all research supports this linkage), to investigating why and how diversity is helpful to improved performance.

 Comments are closed.